 Run – Execute this command the first time that you want to load external data into Primo.
-If you use this option to reload data, permalinks for the records will not be retained.
+If you use this option to reload data, permalinks for the records are not retained.

-Reload and Delete – This action allows you to reload existing data and retain the permalinks for each existing record.
-This option will remove any records that are not included in the harvest or import files.
+Reload and Delete – This action enables you to reload existing data and retain the permalinks for each existing record.
+This option removes any records that are not included in the harvest or import files.